antrea-io/antrea/docs/external-node.md

 A new OpenFlow pipeline is set up on external Nodes to process IP packets.
-Antrea NetworkPolicy enforcement is the major function in this new pipeline, and the OpenFlow tables used are similar to the Pod pipeline. **No L3 routing is provided on an external Node**, and a simple L2 forwarding policy is implemented.
-OVS connection tracking is used to assist the NetworkPolicy function;
+Antrea NetworkPolicy enforcement is the major function in this new pipeline, and the OpenFlow tables used are similar to the Pod pipeline.
+No L3 routing is provided on an external Node, and a simple L2 forwarding policy is implemented.
-as a result only the first packet is validated by the OpenFlow entries, and the subsequent packets in an accepted connection are allowed directly.
+OVS connection tracking is used to assist the NetworkPolicy function; as a result only the first packet is validated by the OpenFlow entries, and the subsequent packets in an accepted connection are allowed directly.

 - Egress/Ingress Tables